How to roast parsnips

 If you're thinking about using left overs to feed your family after Christmas day, it's worth considering getting a soup maker or jug blender.

 The will help you whizz up even the toughest of ingredients in no time, leaving you with a smooth and delicious soup.
-A Best Buy will go one step further than blending - it'll warm the soup to just the right temperature too.
+A will go one step further than blending - it'll warm the soup to just the right temperature too.

 How many parsnips to buy?